samplecatalina/SMTP-CRAM_Server_Client_and_a_MitM_Attacker/README.md

  Python, Telnet, Netcat, SMTP-CRAM, Socket

 ## Digest

+An email exchange applications that supports the SMTP-CRAM protocol in python.
+This includes a client, a server and an eavesdropper (middle-man attacker), which can apply MitM attack to the authentication mechanism.
+To demonstrate CRAM-MD5 indeed has its weakness, the eavesdropper is implemented such that a MitM attack can be performed.

 -Implemented a client, a server, and a Man-in-the-Middle (MitM) which could handle multi-process messages.

 -Deployed Simple Mail Transfer Protocol(SMTP) for all communications among the client/server/eavesdropper.